TonisOrmisson/chbspassgen/README.md

 [Randall Munroe](http://xkcd.com).
 He is funny, smart, and inspiring.
 Thanks, Mr. Munroe.

+And that's all for now, folks.
 If you like this project, feel free to buy me a beer ;-)

 bitcoin: 1A7rSMddjwPbxFW71ZD724YaQLa8HCAJTT